birdwes/TDA30_Asterisk_h323/README.md

 The cards required for the TDA30 to support analogue terminal equipment are of the "SLC4" and/or the "SLC8" type.
 Their line characteristics correspond closely with the existing POTS PSTN (at the time of writing).
 These cards support both LD and DTMF dialling.

-If you optionally wish to use SIP-ATA adaptors, you will also need a "LCOT4" card.
-We shall not describe that configuration here.
+If you optionally wish to use the PSTN or SIP-ATA adaptors, you will also need a "LCOT4" card.
+We shall not describe SIP ATA configuration here.

 ### Comparison of using h.323 instead of a SIP ATA

 - #### Advantages
   The IPGW4 card is configured in the TDA30 as a "Private Circuit" or "TIE line".
 This allows seamless extension to extension dialling between VoIP and analogue extensions, in addition to providing access to the PSTN via the Asterisk server.
 Trying to set up a similar configuration with SIP ATAs is awkward and the author has found it to be unreliable too.
 Additionally, because the TDA30 employs a digital backplane, once the ADC conversion is done in the SLC card, it stays in the digital domain, right up until the destination exchange serving the callee, be it local, or across the globe.

   Using SIP ATAs with a LCOT card requires three conversions to that point, instead of one.
 Additionally, to direct an incoming call to an arbitrary extension, presents its own problems.
 There are also dozens of settings in each ATA.
 If you use ATAs, you may find that you have to adjust gain settings, by trial and error.
+Each SIP ATA would require an individual power supply, network switch port and connection to a LCOT card.
+Avoiding ATAs eliminates much cabling.

   The IPGW4, in this configuration can also handle multiple SIP accounts (via Asterisk) and send them to individual DIL destinations (extensions or ICD groups), or emulate ISDN MSN destinations.
 It is capable of handling four simultaneous calls.
 It can also route out via multiple SIP accounts.